ubnetdef/website/content/courses/netsec.md

 	<li>The report contains the passive voice.</li>
 </ul>

-The detailed report instructions can be found [here](https://drive.google.com/open?id=1iQx1nmCRpBY8aI9kFzOEjUdEO-Sd3LdR). (link to document)
+The detailed report instructions can be found [here](https://drive.google.com/open?id=1iQx1nmCRpBY8aI9kFzOEjUdEO-Sd3LdR).

 # Presentations
 Students will present to the Systems Security class twice during the semester as a group.
 First, students will present the Cyber Kill Chain and explain how it can be used for network defense.
 Second, students will give a brief overview of their experience in Network Security and present a high-level packet capture analysis.